-Thomas Prosch publishes Tacoma's first newspaper, the Pacific Tribune, on August 9, 1873.
+Thomas Prosch publishes Tacoma's first newspaper, the Pacific Tribune, beginning on August 9, 1873.

-Prosch moved the newspaper from Olympia to Tacoma immediately after the Northern Pacific Railroad chose Tacoma as its western terminus.
-Prosch, along with everyone else, expects Tacoma to become a railroad-boom town if not the leading city of the West.
+.
+Prosch has moved the newspaper from Olympia to Tacoma immediately following the Northern Pacific Railroad's choice of Tacoma as its western terminus.
+Prosch, along with everyone else, expects Tacoma to become a railroad boomtown if not the leading city of the West.
 The daily appears every evening.
 Its motto is: "Here Shall the Press the People's Rights Proclaim, Unawed by Influence and Unbribed by Gain."
-The paper is highly successful until the national financial panic of 1873 occurred little more than a month later.
-In June 1875, Prosch, declaring regret and high regard for the people of Tacoma, moves the paper to Seattle.
+The paper is highly successful until the national financial panic of 1873 occurs little more than a month later.
+In June 1875, Prosch, declaring regret and high regard for the people of Tacoma, will move the paper to Seattle.